 Having said this, the primary differences that separate Ethereum from Bitcoin are their purposes and their concepts.
 Ethereum blockchain runs smart contracts, and Bitcoin focuses on manual payment technology.
 Ethereum has unlimited use cases, while Bitcoin tackles payment and banking issues.
 More and more businesses accept BTC as a method of payment, more and more applications become widely used on the Ethereum network.

-Over the time, Bitcoin and Ethereum are becoming more compatible by the implementation of tokenized bitcoins or many planned “cross-chain” developments, designed to let people connect different blockchains and transfer coins more freely among them.
+Over time, Bitcoin and Ethereum are becoming more compatible by the implementation of tokenized bitcoins or many planned “cross-chain” developments, designed to let people connect different blockchains and transfer coins more freely among them.